hashicorp/consul-api-gateway/dev/docs/supported-features.md

         - [x] *ServiceNotFound* weren't able to find the referenced Kubernetes service
         - [x] *ConsulServiceNotFound* weren't able to find the referenced Consul mesh service
         - [x] *RefNotPermitted* weren't able to route across namespaces due to a missing ReferenceGrant
+        - [x] *InvalidKind* backend reference is an unknown or unsupported kind
+        - [x] *BackendNotFound* backend reference is a supported kind but does not exist

 - [x] TCPRoute - we are limited by Consul's ability to only route to a single TCP-based upstream, so TCP-based Gateway listeners only support a single TCPRoute with a single rule with a single backend; otherwise, either the TCPRoute is considered invalid or the Gateway status is set as having conflicting routes.
 - [ ] TLSRoute - TODO